Doors-of-Drums/Pagina-web/documentation/docs.md

 Welcome to the Door-of-drums API.
 You can use our API to access Door-of-drums API endpoints, which can get information on the songs that are used in the game, the user info and the records of the users.

-## Authentication

-Door-of-drums uses API keys to allow access to the API.
-For this you have to be register on the [game page](https://doors-of-drums.github.io/Pagina-web/).

-Door-of-drums expects for the API key to be included in all API requests to the server in a header that looks like the following:

-`Authorization: key`

-You must replace `key` with your personal API key.

 ## User

 ### Get user info